SJICodingCAS/ib-open-house/pages/admissions.markdown

 ---
 # Returning Singaporeans
-Returning Singaporeans who would like to gain admission into SJI are to approach the Ministry of Education to register for the <a href="https://www.moe.gov.sg/returning-singaporeans/post-secondary">SPERS-JC/MI</a>.
+Returning Singaporeans who would like to gain admission into SJI are to approach the Ministry of Education to register for the <a class="external" href="https://www.moe.gov.sg/returning-singaporeans/post-secondary">SPERS-JC/MI</a>.
 The advantage of registering for the MOE SPERS-JC/MI is that the results could be used to gain admission into the best available Junior College in order of merit that has a vacancy without the need for further testing by the school.

 ---
 # International students
 International students who wish to gain admission MUST approach the
-<a href="https://www.moe.gov.sg/international-students">Ministry of Education</a>, Singapore for advice.
+<a class="external" href="https://www.moe.gov.sg/international-students">Ministry of Education</a>, Singapore for advice.